Artix (XFCE) personal use app list

 More detailed notes available in the page where I sought a replacement for Quod Libet.

 A lightweight GTK3 music player.
 Despite its lightweight advertisement, Pragha still includes an inbuilt tag editor and the ability to create playlists using folders.
-Seems to be unmaintained (as it was last updated in extra in 29/1/2024 and the last Git commit was in 2022), but the more optimistic side of me would like to assume Pragha is complete.
+Seems to be unmaintained (as its last Git commit was in 2022), but the more optimistic side of me would like to assume Pragha is complete.
+The extra package was updated in 7/4/2026, but only as a package rebuild following some library update.

 Text / source code editor